 Tools made for communities

 There aren’t a lot of tools made just for building communities.
-The best option from the shortlist would be Tribe, which looks like a mashup of a souped-up forum and a Facebook group.
+The best option from the shortlist would be Bettermode (formerly known as Tribe), which looks like a mashup of a souped-up forum and a Facebook group.

-In fact, Tribe is closer to Facebook groups than to a traditional forum.
+In fact, Bettermode is closer to Facebook groups than to a traditional forum.
 But it gives you more structure and options than you get from groups.
 It also offers gamification.

 There are a few features to make your community unique and distinctly yours.
 Customization options include theming, a custom domain, and personalization.